 The Stressor Identification (SI) process analyzes the existing quantitative and qualitative water quality data available for the watersheds to identify the cause of the impairment, so that pollutants can be controlled.
-All of the data are compiled, reviewed, and synthesized into summary tables.
+All data are compiled, reviewed, and synthesized into summary tables.
 A collaborative effort is then conducted to review the data to determine the most likely stressors to the macroinvertebrate community in biologically impacted streams.
-The SI process is discussed in further detail in the sections that follow and final determinations are listed in Appendix K.
+The SI process is discussed in further detail in the sections below.